Typhoon In-fa strengthening while on track to impact Japan, Taiwan and China - KESQ

 This comes after Typhoon Cempaka rapidly strengthened on approach to China’s southeastern coastline Tuesday, making landfall about 150 miles (240 kilometers) southwest of Hong Kong.

-Cempaka is now over land, bringing a widespread 4 to 8 inches (100 to 200 millimeters) of total rainfall to parts of Guangdong, Guangxi and Hainan provinces.
-Isolated locations could approach 20 inches (500 millimeters) through Friday.
+Cempaka is now over land, bringing a widespread 4 to 8 inches of rainfall to parts of Guangdong, Guangxi and Hainan provinces.
+Isolated locations could approach 20 inches through Friday.

 In-fa a threat to Japan, Taiwan and China

-Typhoon In-fa has not directly hit any land yet, but it is gaining strength as it swirls westward over the Pacific Ocean.
+Typhoon In-fa is gaining strength as it swirls westward over the Pacific Ocean.

-Maximum sustained winds are at 85 mph (140 kph), as of the Tuesday 5 p.m.
-ET (Wednesday 5 a.m. local time) update from the Joint Typhoon Warning Center.
+Maximum sustained winds are at 110 mph (175 kph), as of the 11 a.m.
+ET Wednesday (11 p.m.
+Hong Kong time) update from the Joint Typhoon Warning Center.

+The storm is about 160 miles (260 kilometers) away from Kadena Air Base in Okinawa and is bringing rain and tropical storm conditions to parts of Japan’s southern island.

 The slow-moving nature of this storm will cause rainfall totals to increase substantially.
-Many of the southern Japan islands will see totals of at least 10 inches (250 millimeters), with totals of more than 20 inches (500 millimeters) likely in higher elevations.
+Many of the southern Japan islands will see totals of at least 10 inches, with totals of more than 20 inches likely in higher elevations.

+Maximum winds near the center of In-fa are forecast to approach 115 mph (185 kph) in the southern Japan islands by Thursday, when the storm may reach peak intensity.

 “The mountain chain in Taiwan could squeeze up to a meter’s worth of rain over the region, while Taiwan has been dealing with its worst drought in some 50 years.
-This amount of rain could lead to catastrophic flash flooding and landslides.”
+This amount of rain could lead to catastrophic flash flooding and landslides,” says Sater.

-By Friday, In-fa is expected to near Taiwan, possibly bringing significant impacts to the country, especially the northern part of Taiwan, according to the current forecast track.

-It is uncertain whether the typhoon will make landfall on the country, but it is expected to at least track close enough for some impacts.
+The forecast track over the next two to five days have become more certain.
+After tracking west through Thursday morning (Friday morning Hong Kong time), In-fa is expected to take a turn to the northwest.

+This turn to the northwest should take place Friday morning (Saturday morning Hong Kong time) and will do so offshore, thus avoiding major impacts to Taiwan.

-Flash flooding from heavy rain will be a big concern, with totals more than 12 inches (300 millimeters) in the lower elevations and more than 20 inches (500 millimeters) in the mountains of Taiwan later in the week.
+Regardless, gusty winds and flash flooding from heavy rain will be a big concern, with totals more than 12 inches in the lower elevations and more than 20 inches in the mountains of Taiwan later in the week.

-Strong winds, which could cause power outages, will be another risk for these areas in eastern Asia.
-The Joint Typhoon Warning Center is forecasting winds near the center of the storm to peak at 102 mph (165 kph), with higher gusts likely.
+In-fa is expected to continue tracking northwest after passing Taiwan to the north, possibly reaching eastern China this weekend.
+The current track indicates a potential landfall near Wenzhou and Taizhou, which are located on China’s coast.

+“There exists potential for Typhoon In-fa to slow down and remain offshore of China while turning northward after 72 hours,” says the JTWC.

 Record rainfall in eastern China ahead of In-fa